The emperor’s favourite horse was shod with gold. It had a golden shoe

 his life.
 He therefore remained lying where he was.

-When the weather had moderated a little, and the beetle had rubbed the
+When the weather had decreased a little, and the beetle had rubbed the

-water out of his eyes, he saw something gleaming.
+water out of his eyes, he saw something shining.
 It was linen that

 had been placed there to bleach.
 He managed to make his way up to it,